Notice of Privacy Practices

 Our commitment to privacy

-You have entrusted Henry Ford Health System with the responsibility of providing health care for you and your family.
+You have entrusted Henry Ford Health with the responsibility of providing health care for you and your family.
 We are dedicated to maintaining your trust.
 We know that the privacy of your medical information is important to you.
 That's why we take our responsibility to protect the privacy of your medical information very seriously.

 This Notice describes how we protect your privacy as we provide services to you.
 It describes the medical information we collect about you, how we use it, and with whom we share it.
 This Notice also explains your rights and certain obligations we have regarding the use and disclosure of your medical information.